 - Hours of service (HOS) violation.
 Commercial truck drivers are required to abide by federal hours of service requirements that strictly regulate how many hours they can drive each day and during a workweek.
 Drivers who fail to comply with these limitations, whether due to pressure from their company or pressure on themselves, are much more likely to operate while fatigued.

 - Distracted driving.
-There are various types of distracted driving behaviors that can lead to severe truck accidents.
-This includes using cell phones or other mobile devices while driving.
 Talking and texting, browsing the Internet, or streaming videos are common causes of truck driver distraction.

 - Improper lane change.
 Commercial trucks have incredibly large blind spots, and these drivers must take extra precautions when changing lanes.